 Ancient devOps wisdom advises we should always start with “chop wood, carry water”.
 I have recently come to the conclusion that while this perspective can often be helpful, it's frequently applied in a manner that is too lean and too destructive.
-Deming advised cutting dead-wood costs, but with respect to humans in the system he questioned “were they dead when you hired them, or did you kill them?”

 This sentiment holds true for any agency in our systems.